JimD325/reading-notes/Day2.md

 Copy command is cp.
 Use cp then two arguments, they are the file name/location and then where you want to copy it to.
 So cp[filename] [destination location]
 To go back is cd (change directory) then ..

+Reading notes

+Text Editors:
+There are many different kinds out there, but the good ones have (according to the author) code completeion, syntax highlighting, a variety of themes, and a healthy number of extensions.

+Notepad on windows, text edit on mac are built in text editors.
+Linus computers may have a wide variety of text editors.

+Q: Whats the main difference between Linux vs PC/Mac=?

+Your main HTML file should be called "index.html", your CSS file should be called "style.css"

+Notepad++: free text editor for windows computers only.
+Has all the features the author likes in a text editor.

+TextWrangler/BB Edit: Mac only.
+Textwrangler was discontinued, but it was packed into BB Edit, another feature laden text editor.
+Must purchase it if you want the full features of BB edit.

+VS CODE: Literally what I'm typing in right now.
+Author really likes this one; has all the features, works for windows/mac/linux, has emmet shorthand, and an active developing community.

+Atom: free for WML, made by github team.
+Author likes this one.

+Brackets: WML compatible, made by adobe team.
+Only supports HTML CSS and JavaScript, need to add extensions to support more.
+Has live preview.

+Sublime Text 3: Costs 70 dollars (booooo) it has all the necessary tools though, and a reputation for being fast and responsive.